davide-bizzozero/poc/README.md

 ## Before run project

-Create an .env file in the project root and insert the VITE_API_URL key with the endpoint to invoke to retrieve the products
+Create an .env file in the project root and insert the VITE_API_URL key with the endpoint to invoke to retrieve the products informations

 ```bash
 VITE_API_URL=[YOUR ENDPOINT]